Teredell/FCC/ES6/ES6 README.md

 lesson 25: As above really, but for all functions from a file.

 lesson 26: As above again.
+It's worth noting that by setting a default in a file of many functions it is the one that will be pulled out when importing.

+lesson 27: Doesn't work as above, however this shows what leson 26 sets up. set default and then import default which is done by removing curly braces in the import call.